-9. Corfu, Greece
+10. Corfu, Greece

-The island is part of the Corfu regional unit, and is administered by three municipalities with the islands of Othonoi, Ereikoussa, and Mathraki, which are known as Diapontia islands.
+The island is part of the Corfu regional unit, and is administered by three municipalities with the islands of, which are known as Diapontia islands.
 The population of the whole island is 67122 (census 2021), almost equally balanced, 48.5% males and 52.5% females.
 The principal city of the island (pop.
 32095) is also named Corfu.
-Corfu's urban architecture influence derives from Venice, reflecting the fact that from 1386 to 1797 the island was ruled by the Venetians.
-The Old Town of Corfu city is a UNESCO World Heritage Site.
-The island has again become an important port of call and has a considerable trade in olive oil.
 Corfu is mostly planted with olive groves and vineyards and has been producing olive oil and wine since antiquity.
-Modern times have seen the introduction of specialist cultivation supported by the mild climate, like the kumquat and bergamot oranges, which are extensively used in making spoon sweets and liqueurs.
+Modern times have seen the introduction of specialist cultivation supported by the mild climate.
 Corfu also produces local animal products.
-The size of the city is 41905 km2.
+The area of the city is 41905 km2.